 Develop Refurbishment Design

 Discuss the design that you are looking for with your fit-out specialist.
-You can provide several photos of office designs that you like as a reference if you are unsure of how to describe the new layout that you are looking for.
+You can provide several photos of office furniture designs that you like as a reference if you are unsure of how to describe the new layout that you are looking for.

 Your contractor should have their in-house interior designer who can show you a few designs that you can choose from for your office needs.